-How to make this spider repellent: Combine equal parts vinegar and water, and spray directly on the black widow.
+How to make this black widow spray: Combine equal parts vinegar and water, and spray directly on the black widow.
 If you come across an egg sac, spray liberally on all sides.

-Because spiders rely on their webs for both food and shelter, removing webs are your first defense in warding off black widow and other spiders.
+Because spiders rely on their webs for food and shelter, removing webs is your first defense in warding off black widows and other spiders.

-How to use this spider repellent: Vacuum high and low to remove any spider webs; pay attention to hiding places such as corners and dark areas beneath furniture.
-Egg sacs should be targeted carefully, and then you’ll want to safely discard everything in the vacuum cleaner’s canister.
+Vacuum high and low to remove any spider webs; pay attention to hiding places such as corners and dark areas beneath furniture.
+Target egg sacs carefully, and then safely discard everything in the vacuum cleaner’s canister.

 Note: Be mindful that the mother black widow rarely leaves her web, so she is likely to attack out of fear.

-If homemade black widow killers aren’t doing the job, there are plenty of store-bought options to get rid of these pests.
+If homemade black widow spider control options aren’t doing the job, there are plenty of store-bought options to get rid of these pests.

-Oil-based pesticides including pyrethrin are best for targeting egg sacs.
-When you locate an egg sac, apply the pyrethrin liberally, coating all sides as possible.
-The pesticide will kill black widows and discourage others from moving into your home, garage or attic.
+Oil-based pesticides, including pyrethrin, are best for targeting egg sacs.
+When you locate an egg sac, apply the pyrethrin liberally, coating all sides if possible.
+The pesticide kills black widows and discourages others from moving into your home, garage, or attic.

-Since spiders eat other insects, removing flies, moths, grasshoppers, and earwigs will reduce spiders’ food source.
+Removing flies, moths, grasshoppers, and earwigs will reduce spiders’ food sources.
 Putting out traps for these pests will naturally reduce the likelihood that a black widow will choose to build her web nearby.

-- To limit web-building opportunities, keep items in storage in tightly sealed containers (which also protect your belongings).
+- To limit web-building opportunities, keep items in storage in tightly sealed containers (which also protects your belongings).